MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/hosting/adding-and-invoking-commands.md

 ---
 # Adding and invoking commands

-After creating a runspace, you can add Windows PowerShellcommands and scripts to a pipeline, and then invoke the pipeline synchronously or asynchronously.
+After creating a runspace, you can add Windows PowerShell commands and scripts to a pipeline, and then invoke the pipeline synchronously or asynchronously.

 ## Creating a pipeline